helenmurugan/Future-Fuels/README.md

     * Featured at the top of all five pages for intuitive navigation
     * Includes the Future Fuels logo that links to the home page, as well as links to pages for Batteries, Biofuels, Hydrogen and Contact Us.
     * The navigation bar is fully responsive.
 At large screen sizes the links are clickable page titles.
 For medium and small screen sizes a hamburger menu is used.
-    * For the logo a distinctive font was used for brand recognition and green was chosen as the colour inkeeping with the 'green' theme of the site.
-    * The other navigation links are in a font which is consistent across the site.
     * The navigation bar makes it easy for users to navigate around the site without using the back button on the web browser.
     * Below the navigation bar is a styled title bar which lets the user know which page they are on (except for the home page where this title is not necessary).